-Skip storing session in files and cache for specific paths SESSION_SKIP_PATHS = [ '/misc/ping' 1 Session expiration support SESSION_EXPIRATION_TIME is the interval in Days.
-Session will be expire after the specified number of days.
-SESSION_EXPIRATION_TIME = 1 Make SESSION EXPIRATION TIME to 1 week in DESKTOP mode if not SERVER MODE: SESSION EXPIRATION TIME = 7 CHECK_SESSION_FILES_INTERVAL is interval in Hours.
+''' Make SESSION_EXPIRATION_TIME to 1 week in DESKTOP mode if not SERVER_MODE: SESSION EXPIRATION TIME = 7 CHECK_SESSION_FILES_INTERVAL is interval in Hours.
 Application will check the session files for cleanup after specified number of hours.
 CHECK_SESSION_FILES_INTERVAL = 24 USER_INACTIVITY_TIMEOUT is interval in Seconds.
 If the pgAdmin screen is left unattended for <USER_INACTIVITY_TIMEOUT> seconds then the user will be logged out.
 When set to 0, the timeout will be disabled.
-If pqAdmin doesn't detect any activity in the time specified (in seconds). the user will be forcibly logged out from pgAdmin.
+If pgAdmin doesn't detect any activity in the time specified (in seconds), the user will be forcibly logged out from pgAdmin.
 Set to zero to disable the timeout.
-Note: This is applicable only for SERVER_MODE=True. '''

-USER\INACTIVITY\TIMEOUT = 0 # OVERRIDE USER INACTIVITY TIMEOUT when set to True will override # USER\INACTIVITY\TIMEOUT when long running queries in the Query Tool # or Debugger are running.
-When the queries complete, the inactivity timer # will restart in this case.
-If set to False, user inactivity may cause # transactions or in-process debugging sessions to be aborted.
-OVERRIDE\USER\INACTIVITY\TIMEOUT = True # SSH Tunneling supports only for Python 2.7 and 3.4+ SUPPORT\SSH\TUNNEL = True # Allow SSH Tunnel passwords to be saved if the user chooses. # Set to False to disable password saving.
-ALLOW\SAVE\TUNNEL\PASSWORD = False # Master password is used to encrypt/decrypt saved server passwords # Applicable for desktop mode only MASTER\PASSWORD\REQUIRED = True \\\\\\\\\\\\\\\\\\\ # pgAdmin encrypts the database connection and ssh tunnel password using a # master password or pgAdmin login password (for other authentication sources) # before storing it in the pgAdmin configuration database. # # Below setting is used to allow the user to specify the path to a script # or program that will return an encryption key which will be used to # encrypt the passwords.
-This setting is used only in server mode when # auth sources are oauth, Kerberos, and webserver. # # You can pass the current username as an argument to the external script # by specifying %u in config value. # E.g. - MASTER\PASSWORD\HOOK = '<PATH>/passwdgen\script.sh %u' MASTER\PASSWORD\HOOK = None # Allows pqAdmin4 to create session cookies based on IP address, so even # if a cookie is stolen, the attacker will not be able to connect to the # server using that stolen cookie. # Note: This can cause problems when the server is deployed in dynamic IP # address hosting environments, such as Kubernetes or behind load # balancers.
+Note: This is applicable only for SERVER_MODE=True.
+USER_INACTIVITY_TIMEOUT = 0 OVERRIDE_USER_INACTIVITY_TIMEOUT when set to True will override USER_INACTIVITY_TIMEOUT when long running queries in the Query Tool or Debugger are running.
+When the queries complete, the inactivity timer will restart in this case.
+If set to False, user inactivity may cause transactions or in-process debugging sessions to be aborted.
+OVERRIDE_USER_INACTIVITY_TIMEOUT = True SSH Tunneling supports only for Python 2.7 and 3.4+ SUPPORT_SSH_TUNNEL = True Allow SSH Tunnel passwords to be saved if the user chooses.
+Set to False to disable password saving.
+ALLOW_SAVE_TUNNEL_PASSWORD = False Master password is used to encrypt/decrypt saved server passwords Applicable for desktop mode only MASTER_PASSWORD_REQUIRED = True pgAdmin encrypts the database connection and ssh tunnel password using a master password or pgAdmin login password (for other authentication sources) before storing it in the pgAdmin configuration database.
+Below setting is used to allow the user to specify the path to a script or program that will return an encryption key which will be used to encrypt the passwords.
+This setting is used only in server mode when auth sources are oauth, Kerberos, and webserver.
+You can pass the current username as an argument to the external script by specifying %u in config value.
+E.g. - MASTER_PASSWORD_HOOK = '<PATH>/passwdgen_script.sh %u' '''

+'''

+MASTER_PASSWORD_HOOK = None

+Allows pgAdmin4 to create session cookies based on IP address, so even

+if a cookie is stolen, the attacker will not be able to connect to the

+server using that stolen cookie.

+Note: This can cause problems when the server is deployed in dynamic IP

+address hosting environments, such as Kubernetes or behind load

+balancers.
 In such cases, this option should be set to False.

-ENHANCED COOKIE PROTECTION = True \\\\\\\\\\\\\\\\\\
+ENHANCED_COOKIE_PROTECTION = True

 External Authentication Sources

-''' Default setting is internal External Supported Sources: ldap, kerberos, oauth2 Multiple authentication can be achieved by setting this parameter to ['ldap', 'internal'] or ['oauth2', 'internal'] or ['webserver', 'internal'] etc. pgAdmin will authenticate the user with ldap/oauth2 whatever first in the list, in case of failure the second authentication option will be considered.
+Default setting is internal

+External Supported Sources: ldap, kerberos, oauth2

+Multiple authentication can be achieved by setting this parameter to

+['ldap', 'internal'] or ['oauth2', 'internal'] or

+['webserver', 'internal'] etc.

+pgAdmin will authenticate the user with ldap/oauth2 whatever first in the

+list, in case of failure the second authentication option will be considered.

 AUTHENTICATION_SOURCES = ['internal']

-MAX_LOGIN_ATTEMPTS which sets the number of failed login attempts that are allowed.
-If this value is exceeded the account is locked and can be reset by an administrator.
-By setting the variable to the value zero this feature is deactivated.
+MAX_LOGIN_ATTEMPTS which sets the number of failed login attempts that

+are allowed.
+If this value is exceeded the account is locked and can be

+reset by an administrator.
+By setting the variable to the value zero

+this feature is deactivated.

 MAX LOGIN ATTEMPTS = 3

+Only consider password to check the failed login attempts, email is

+excluded from this check

+LOGIN_ATTEMPT_FIELDS = ['password']

+LDAP Configuration

+After ldap authentication, user will be added into the SQLite database

+automatically, if set to True.

+Set it to False, if user should not be added automatically,

+in this case Admin has to add the user manually in the SQLite database.

+LDAP_AUTO_CREATE_USER = True

+Connection timeout

+LDAP\CONNECTION\TIMEOUT = 10

+'''